| ⇦ |

 Important MCQs Based on Medical Entrance Examinations To Improve Your NEET Score

-- Which of the following is seen only in prokaryotic cells?
+- Which one of the following categories of animals, is correctly described

 Topics: Plant and Animal Kingdom (295)